dafo16ac/business-intelligence-df/README.md

 This is the main dash application running on Flask.
 It also includes callbakcs for the dynamic features of the web application.

 ### 📃 settings.py
 It includes settings to be changed depending on whether you are working locally or deploying in production, by simply changing the value of the variable ```ENV```.
-The debug variable is particularly important to be set to ```false``` once in production, due to security concerns.
+It automatically sets the ```debug``` variable to ```false``` once in production, due to security concerns.
 Worth to be noted, this script also includes the code snippet for the PostgreSQL engine, if preferred as alternative.

 ### 📁 data
 Generation of the variables needed in order to visualize different characteristics of the cusotmers in the application.